 Patient Background and History

-which is a contrast of your vision compared to the average person with good vision, which is typically 20/20.
-For example, a patient that has 20/40 vision, can only see at 20 feet what the normal person can see from a distance of 40 feet.
-This test is a preliminary test of how clearly you are seeing in each eye but it does not give you a prescription for corrective lenses.
+which is a contrast of your vision compared to the typical person with excellent vision, which is generally 20/20.
+For instance, a patient that has 20/40 vision, can only see at 20 feet what the typical person can see from a distance of 40 feet.
+This test is an initial test of how clearly you are seeing in each eye but it does not offer you a prescription for corrective lenses.

-In this test the doctor uses a hand-held instrument called a retinoscope that shines a light into the patient’s eye.
-The doctor then analyzes the reflex of the light from the patient’s eye to determine the patient’s prescription for glasses.
+In this test the doctor uses a hand-held instrument called a retinoscope that shines a light into the client’s eye.
+The medical professional then evaluates the reflex of the light from the client’s eye to determine the patient’s prescription for glasses.

 Autorefractors and Aberrometers

-Eye Focusing and Eye Teaming Tests
+Eye Focusing and Eye Teaming Tests.

-Slit Lamp Test
+Slit Lamp Test.

-The slit lamp or biomicroscope is an instrument that allows the doctor to examine the internal and external parts of the eye in detail, such as the conjunctiva, iris, lens, cornea, retina and the optic nerve.
-The patient rests their forehead and chin on a headrest to stabilize the head, while the doctor looks into the eye with the slit lamp microscope, which is magnified with a high-intensity light.
-A slit lamp test enables the doctor to evaluate the eyes for signs of normal aging and eye pathology, such as conjunctivitis, cataracts, macular degeneration or retinal detachment.
+The slit light or biomicroscope is an instrument that permits the physician to take a look at the internal and external parts of the eye in information, such as the conjunctiva, iris, lens, cornea, retina and the optic nerve.
+The patient rests their forehead and chin on a headrest to support the head, while the physician checks out the eye with the slit lamp microscope, which is amplified with a high-intensity light.
+A slit lamp test allows the physician to evaluate the eyes for signs of normal aging and eye pathology, such as conjunctivitis, cataracts, macular degeneration or retinal detachment.

-Tonometry is a test to detect glaucoma by measuring the pressure inside your eye or IOP (intraocular pressure).
+Tonometry is a test to spot glaucoma by measuring the pressure inside your eye or IOP (intraocular pressure).
 Glaucoma can cause vision loss and even blindness if the IOP in the eye is too high and damages the optic nerve.

-During your comprehensive eye exam, your doctor may decide to do a dilated eye exam.
-In this test, your doctor will instill dilating drops in each eye, which would enlarge your pupils to give the doctor a better view of certain parts of the back of the eye.
+During your comprehensive eye exam, your physician might decide to do a dilated eye test.
+In this test, your doctor will impart dilating drops in each eye, which would enlarge your pupils to give the medical professional a better view of certain parts of the back of the eye.